 Which moments stand out as highlights?

 There are far too many great scenes to mention.
 The film’s turning point happens when Harry Gulkin reveals that he’s Polley’s biological father.
 She wants to connect more with him, but he isn’t her father in an emotional sense.
-The e-mails back and forth between Gulkin and Polley are intriguing and show how both are trying to make sense of the situation.
+The e-mails between Gulkin and Polley show how both are trying to make sense of the situation.
 His recollections of meeting her mother are fascinating and presented like a film scene.
 The affair is presented in such an idealistic way because we’re seeing it from the perspective of a man who loved her.
 It’s clear that Gulkin never really got over the rejection, so meeting Polley is a chance to make up for that loss.
 The other pivotal moment is the revelation to Michael that his daughter isn’t his in the total sense.
 His acceptance of the situation is heart-warming, and his full participation in the movie shows their unbreakable bond.

 Which characters (if any) really connect us to this film?